hsweif/CompressionDomain/README.md

 # CompressionDomain
 This is a repository used for experiment 1 in Tsinghua University CST's multimedia course.
-The mission includes: